 - Lower Suwannee NWR, 16450 NW 31st Place, Chiefland, FL 32626; 352-493-0238.

 These limited permits allow the harvest of alligators on specific public water bodies or within specific counties.
-Each permit authorizes the take of two alligators on a specific harvest unit (see Alligator Hunting Adventure).
+Each permit authorizes the take of two alligators on a specific harvest unit (see Florida is the alligator hunting capital of the world on Alligator Hunting Adventure).

 These are U.S. Fish and Wildlife Service hunt permits issued by FWC.
 For more information on NWR hunting opportunities, contact the local NWR office (see Hunting Florida’s national wildlife refuges on this same page).

-- Lake Woodruff archery and muzzleloading gun hunts
+- Lake Woodruff archery, muzzleloading gun and family spring turkey hunts

 - Merritt Island waterfowl and archery hunts